Sportsbeat_LordsTaverners_TableCricketFinals24-125.jpg

 Salary: £32,000 per annum

-We are seeking an organised and proactive Visually Impaired (VI) Cricket Development Officer to join our People and Programmes directorate.
+We are seeking an organised and proactive Visually Impaired Cricket Development Officer to join our People & Programmes directorate.
 You will deliver and coordinate Super 1s VI community hubs in targeted areas, ensuring sessions are inclusive and accessible for young people aged 8–25 with a visual impairment, and support the delivery of a year-round programme that promotes positive social outcomes, helping young people build confidence, skills and connections through cricket.

 For more information and how to apply, please click here.

-Deadline for applications is Wednesday 15 July.
+Deadline for applications is Sunday 30 August.

 For general information about how you can work with the Lord's Taverners, please contact the switchboard on 020 7025 0000 or email us.